 In 1971, the University of Hawaii completed the first wireless packet data transfer (ALOHANET).
 Using a technology called Ultra High Frequency (UHF), they were able to successfully connect seven computers spread across four islands without the use of satellite or connected cables.

 1985 was an important year as the Federal Communications Commission opened three bands for unlicensed use.
 Prompted by engineer Micheal Marcus, the Federal Communications Commission opened up these ‘garbage bands’ for communications entrepreneurs.
 The bands at 900Mhz, 2.4GHz, and 5.8GHz were available for communication purposes but with the use of spread spectrum technology.
 It made the signal difficult to intercept and less susceptible to disturbances.
-This ruling created the avenue for the development of technologies that became the precursor to the wifi we know today.
+This ruling created the avenue for the development of technologies that became the precursor to the Wi-Fi we know today.

 In 1997, Vic Hayes (Father of Wi-Fi) was the head of the IEEE committee that introduced the concept of an international standard for wireless networking (IEEE 802.11 standard.
-The standard paved the way for the possibility of WIfI.
+The standard paved the way for the possibility of Wi-Fi.

-Dr. John O’ Sullivan, an Australian engineer, led the team of inventors (Dr. Terry Percival, Mr. Diet Ostry, Mr. Graham Daniels, and Mr. John Deane) who developed Wi-Fi technology.
+Dr. John O’ Sullivan, an Australian engineer, led the team of inventors (Dr. Terence Percival, Mr. Diethelm Ostry, Mr. Graham Daniels, and Mr. John Deane) who developed Wi-Fi technology.
 While working for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia.
 They were tasked with finding a way for computers to communicate without the use of wires.
 The invention of Wi-Fi came out of research involving radioastronomy and complex mathematics.
 The team used their experience to interpret and manage the behavior of radio waves in different environments.

 They overcame the problem of reverberation by building a fast chip that could transmit a signal and also reduce the echo.
 Their work was groundbreaking because it was versatile, practical, and simple – the wireless LAN.
-By 1999, Wi-Fi was introduced for home use and it was helped by the increasing popularity of high-speed broadband internet connections.
-As the popularity grew, access points (hotspots) began to spring up in public places such as coffee shops and libraries giving convenient internet access to everything from laptops to smartphones.
+By 1999, Wi-Fi was introduced for home use, and it was helped by the increasing popularity of high-speed broadband internet connections.
+As the popularity grew, access points (hotspots) began to spring up in public places such as coffee shops and libraries, giving convenient internet access to everything from laptops to smartphones.

 Today, thanks to this wireless network connectivity, we no longer need umbilical-like cables and multiple wires to stay connected.
-Its myriad applications have changed the way we think and how we go by our daily lives, Wi-Fi potential is endless and we should be excited about what the future holds.
+Its myriad applications have changed the way we think and how we go by in our daily lives, Wi-Fi potential is endless, and we should be excited about what the future holds.